The cohomology of virtually torsion-free solvable groups of finite rank: Near complements

 \section{Near complements}

-In this section, we consider the same situation as in Theorem B; that is, we suppose that $G$ is a solvable minimax group and $K\lhd G$ such that $G/K$ is $\pi$-minimax and virtually torsion-free.
+In this section, we consider the same situation as in Theorem B; that is, we suppose that $G$ is a solvable group of finite rank and $K\lhd G$ such that $G/K$ is $\pi$-minimax and virtually torsion-free.
 Here our goal is to determine circumstances under which Theorem B can be strengthened to yield a near complement, rather than just a $\pi$-minimax near supplement.
 In order to ensure this, it will be necessary to impose two quite stringent conditions on $K$.
-First, we will assume that $K$ is Noetherian as a $G$-operator group; in other words, $K$ satisfies the maximal condition on $G$-invariant subgroups.
-Second, we will require that $K$ is, in some sense, the ``antithesis" of a torsion-free $\pi$-minimax group.
+First, we will assume that $K$ is Noetherian as a $G$-operator group; second, we will require that $K$ is, in some sense, the ``antithesis" of a torsion-free $\pi$-minimax group.

-Before we concern ourselves with the second hypothesis, we point out that the Noetherian property, as well as the condition that the quotient is virtually torsion-free, applies to any normal subgroup in a solvable minimax group that satisfies the maximal condition on normal subgroups.
+Before we concern ourselves with the second hypothesis, we point out that the Noetherian property, as well as the condition that the quotient is virtually torsion-free, applies to any normal subgroup in a solvable minimax group that satisfies the maximum condition on normal subgroups.
 Moreover, solvable minimax groups with the latter attribute are ubiquitous, especially in geometric group theory.
 In particular, every constructible solvable group enjoys this property.
 Recall that the class of constructible groups is the smallest class containing the trivial group that is closed under forming finite extensions, generalized free products in which both factors as well as the amalgamated subgroup are constructible, and HNN extensions in which the base group and associated subgroups are constructible.
-Furthermore, as shown in \cite{constructible}, the class of constructible solvable groups is the smallest class of groups that is closed with respect to forming extensions by finite solvable groups and ascending HNN extensions with base group in the class.
+Furthermore, as shown in \cite{constructible}, the class of constructible solvable groups is the smallest class of groups containing the trivial group that is closed with respect to forming extensions by finite solvable groups and ascending HNN extensions with base group in the class.
 As well as being of interest to geometers, constructible solvable groups are important in homological algebra since the torsion-free constructible groups are precisely those solvable groups that have type ${\rm FP}$ (see \cite{peter2}).

 Now we turn our attention to the second hypothesis that we will require for our near-complement result, namely, that $K$ fails to be a torsion-free $\pi$-minimax group in some drastic fashion.
 In order to impart a more precise form to this idea, we introduce the following class.